RhysDeimel/crypto_scraper/README.md

 # CryptoScraper

-Short script to pull mined coins of miningpoolhub and then fetch their associated value from coinmarketcap.
+Short script to pull mined coins off miningpoolhub and then fetch their associated value from coinmarketcap.

 ## Setup